linstantnoodles/sublime-text-cheatsheet/README.md

 - [ ] add shortcuts for mac osx
 - [ ] add shortcuts for windows (we should do this programmatically. could use some outside help here)

+# Contributing

+Please get in touch with me at catwind7@gmail.com if you want to contribute to this effort!